UCLALibrary/uclalib_role_certbot/README.md

 Before initiating a certificate request, be sure there is no running process that is already bound to HTTP Port 80 on the host.
 This will cause the certificate request process to fail.

+**NOTE**: If you are running this role within UCLA Library's infrastructure, reference our Confluence page - [Sectigo ACME Certbot Using Ansible](https://docs.library.ucla.edu/x/SCyUD)

 Role Variables
 --------------